semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 As you might guess, `"dynamic": false` turns the type guessing off.
 On the other hand, `"properties": { ... }` contains your mapping (we will see it later).

 Mapping could be either really simple, or really complex.
 Elasticsearch allows you to precisely define the format of each fields, and the way it will be handled by Apache Lucene.
-To read more about the available options of each field type, you can take a look here : [https://www.elastic.co/guide/en/elasticsearch/reference/1.6/mapping-core-types.html](https://www.elastic.co/guide/en/elasticsearch/reference/1.6/mapping-core-types.html).
+To read more about the available options of each field type, you can take a look here: [https://www.elastic.co/guide/en/elasticsearch/reference/1.6/mapping-core-types.html](https://www.elastic.co/guide/en/elasticsearch/reference/1.6/mapping-core-types.html).
-This page is talking about `Core Types`, which are the *basic* types : *Integer*, *String*, *float / double*, ...
+This page is talking about `Core Types`, which are the *basic* types: *Integer*, *String*, *float / double*, ...
 But even more types are available in Elasticsearch, such as `Array`, `Object`, `IP`, `Geo Point` and `Geo Shape` (two types I'd like to write an article about).

 I could write a hundred pages article about types, as they have hundred of options, but I don't think it would be relevant here.
 So that I let you read the official documentation,